Weekly Judicial Update - July 20, 2026

 New Confirmations:

-During the previous week, there were no new confirmations to the appellate or district courts.
+During the previous week, there were 3 new confirmations, 1 to the appellate courts and 2 to the district courts:

 For masterlist of confirmations, click here.